 The student is responsible for completing the course's assessment tasks: that a sufficient amount of course points is earned and a passing course grade is obtained.
-The course's final assessment task can be taken twice: 1) during the course's first scheduled occasion; and, if a passing result (≥ 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
-All other assessment tasks are offered once during the course.
+The assessment tasks are offered once during the course.
+The individual assignment is a thesis and will not be examined if not handled in according to the specified deadline.